Tired all the time

 Adrenal gland and thyroid gland function is key to maintaining good energy levels and these glands can be supported with herbs and nutrients.
 Functional laboratory tests can be useful to assess more subtle imbalances in adrenal and thyroid function which may not show up in conventional tests.

 Vitamins from the B complex family are particularly important for mental function.
 The brain uses large amounts to function and since these vitamins are water soluble, they need constant replenishing.
 Certain clinical symptoms will suggest B vitamin deficiencies.
 There is also a urine test called a Metabolic Analysis Test that profiles markers in the urine which indicate lack of certain B vitamins.
-See my article in the blog on the home page about vitamin B.
+See this blog article for more in depth about vitamin B and mental health.

 In the modern world it’s impossible to avoid coming into daily contact with toxins of some sort or another.
 Scientific research has linked exposure to environmental toxins with a range of chronic health problems.
 We are subjected to a daily cocktail of toxins, for example in household cleaning products, toiletries and cosmetics, traffic pollution and chemicals in our food to name but a few.
 But doing some internal housecleaning can make the body more efficient at expelling the toxins before they have time to do any damage.
 The main line of defence against toxins is healthy organs of elimination, which are the liver, kidneys, lungs, skin, bowel and lymphatic system.